gitlabhq/gitlabhq/doc/reply_by_email/README.md

       address: "gitlab-replies+%{reply_key}@gmail.com"
     ```

-    As mentioned, the part after `+` is ignored, and this will end up in the mailbox for `gitlab-replies@gmail.com`.
+    As mentioned, the part after `+` in the address is ignored, and any email sent here will end up in the mailbox for `gitlab-replies@gmail.com`.

 2. Copy `config/mail_room.yml.example` to `config/mail_room.yml`: